mesosphere/dcos-docs-site/pages/services/prometheus/0.1.0-2.3.1/uninstall/index.md

 ### Uninstall Flow

-Uninstalling the service consists of the following steps:
+Uninstalling the service consists of the following steps.
 The scheduler is relaunched in Marathon with the environment variable SDK_UNINSTALL set to “true”.
 This puts the Scheduler in an uninstall mode.

 The scheduler performs the uninstall with the following actions:

    1. All running tasks for the service are terminated so that Mesos will reoffer their resources.

-   2. As the task resources are offered by Mesos, they are unreserved by the scheduler.
+   1. As the task resources are offered by Mesos, they are unreserved by the scheduler.

-   3. Once all known resources have been unreserved, the scheduler’s persistent state in ZooKeeper is deleted.
+   1. Once all known resources have been unreserved, the scheduler’s persistent state in ZooKeeper is deleted.

 **Warning:** Any data stored in reserved disk resources will be irretrievably lost.